 In 2013, in addition to longer classes on Saturday, Titan was able to expand their classes to a Thursday evening, with these evening classes based in Craigholme Sports Complex, a modern sports facility next to Pollok Country Park and a Glasgow Life Community Sports Hub.
 Students could now come along for after school practice and it was at this time that the club also started offering adults classes, allowing parents to train alongside their kids.

 In 2015, the Totkwondo class was added to the Saturday programme, allowing preschool children of 3 and 4 to get involved in the sport and for many, to come along with their older siblings and be able to take part.

-In 2016, the club continued to grow, with students now coming from all across the south of Glasgow and they moved the Saturday classes to the Craigholme complex, as well as adding a Tuesday night session, which focuses on traditional taekwondo and grading preparation.
+In 2016, the club continued to grow, with students now coming from all across the south of Glasgow, moving the Saturday classes to the Craigholme complex, as well as adding a Tuesday night session, which focused on traditional taekwondo and grading preparation.

-Throughout 2020, Titan has continued running classes, online during periods of lockdown, outdoors at Craigholme Sports Complex, and indoors at Re:Hope Church in Shawlands when able.
+Throughout 2020 and the Covid-19 pandemic, Titan continued running classes, online during periods of lockdown, outdoors at the Craigholme complex, now owned by Hutchesons’ Grammar School, outdoors at Clydesdale Hockey Club, and indoors at Re:Hope Church in Shawlands.

 The club continues to grow today, and in the future, is hoping to move to their own facility, although they will always stick to their roots and remain in the southside of the city.